 South Asia’s hidden gem is the Andaman and Nicobar Islands.
 Here you can experience many new adventures which are not possible anywhere in India and even in other destinations in South Asia.
 Will you like to miss the opportunity to hop from one island to another island by private luxury yacht or any cruise?

 How about Sea Walk and play with many colorful sea fishes and rich coral reefs?
 Probably next I’m going to see the active volcano on Barren Island.
-So, became thrilled? 😉 Yessss, so explore much more and start planning an adventurous tour in the picturesque Andaman Islands.
+So, became thrilled? 😉 Yessss, so explore much more and start planning an adventurous tour of the picturesque Andaman Islands.
 Some listed below to help you out and start reading…

 The first place you should visit in the Andaman Islands is Cellular Jail.
 It is more known as Kala Pani (Black Water) or Death.
 Cellular Jail carries very tragic and brutal memories in the history of Andaman Islands.
 British established Cellular Jail (1896 – 1906) to deport political prisoners to the remote Andaman sea.
 This jail consists of 693 cells and so it named as Cellular Jail.

-In the evening Light and Sound show at the Cellular Jail is one of the great attractions among tourists to know the history behind Cellular Jail.
+In the evening Light and Sound show at the Cellular Jail is one of the great attractions for tourists to know the history behind Cellular Jail.
 Cellular Jail located in Port Blair and presently represented as the National Memorial Monument.
 One Bollywood movie ‘Kala Pani’ filmed inside the Cellular Jail in 1996.
 Cellular Jail will be always a must-visit top attraction in the Andaman and Nicobar Islands to show respect all freedom fighters who sacrificed their lives to get back freedom from the British Colonisation.

 Among 34 – 36 populated islands in the Andaman and Nicobar Islands, Havelock Island got all attention and most popular among tourists.
 Havelock Island is also one of the most populated islands in Andaman.
 Here main attractions are scenic, pristine, and sandy white beaches.
 All beaches are blessed with turquoise and azure waters with the beauty of coral reefs and dense green forests.
 Must-visit beaches in Havelock Island are Radhanagar Beach, Kalapathar Beach, Elephant Beach, and Vijaynagar Beach.